mradosevich/CocciMicrobialCommunities/README.md

 # CocciMicrobialCommunities
 Repository for code and data used to analyze the soil microbial communities associated with Coccidioides immitis

-Raw 16S and ITS2 sequencing files for this project can be found on the NCBI Sequence Read Archives under accession numbers #### and ####.
+Raw 16S and ITS2 sequencing files for this project can be found on the NCBI Sequence Read Archives under Accession Numbers PRJNA1201319 (16S) and PRJNA1201328 (ITS2).

 This repository contains the following data files: